grahamking/croxy/README.md

 - The PBKDF2 implementation is from Django.

-- If you install [pycrypto](https://pypi.python.org/pypi/pycrypto) 2.6+ (`sudo pip-3.2 install pycrypto`) croxy will detect and use that automatically for both AES and PBKDF2.
-The built-in AES/PBKDF2 implementations are compatible with pycrypto.
+- If you install [pycrypto](https://pypi.python.org/pypi/pycrypto) 2.6+ (`sudo pip-3.2 install pycrypto`) croxy will detect and use that automatically for AES.
+The built-in AES implementation is compatible with pycrypto.

 ### License